 African Photojournalism Database

 Brian Otieno (born 1993) is a freelance photojournalist who operates an online photo project called “KiberaStories” since 2013.
-He was raised in Kibera – Africa’s most vibrant, biggest shantytown in Nairobi, Kenya.
+He was raised in Kibera – considered to be one of the biggest most vibrant slum in Africa.
 He is also a graduate from Multimedia University of Kenya with a Diploma in Journalism and Strategic Public Relations.

 His visual stories attempt to go beyond the chaotic appearance and to demonstrate the daily lives in Kibera from socio-economic, cultural, political and environmental perspectives.
 By doing so, Brian also tries to draw the attention of the public to understand the diversity, dynamics, and inequality of urban life as an observer with a unique point of view through photography.

 - Breaking news